Grimoire of Armadel

-The Grimoire of Armadel (original title: Liber Armadel seu totius cabalae perfectissima brevissima et infallabilis scientia tam speculativa quam practiqua) is a minor 17th-century French Christian grimoire kept in the Bibliothèque de l'Arsenal.
+The Grimoire of Armadel (original title: Liber Armadel seu totius cabalae perfectissima brevissima et infallabilis scientia tam speculativa quam practiqua) is a minor 17th-century French Christian grimoire kept in the Bibliothèque de l'Arsenal in Paris.
 It was translated into English by S.L.
 MacGregor Mathers, and first published in 1980 after his death.

 It should not be confused with British Library manuscript Lans.
 1202 as "The Key of King Solomon by Armadel; Book 4: The Spirits which govern under the Orders of the sovereign Creator" (Clavicules du Roi Salomon, Par Armadel.
 Livre Quatrieme.
 Des Esprits qui gouvernent sous les Ordres du Souverain Createur).